 The duty of a property owner is to maintain a safe environment so that no one gets injured.
 They also must make sure that their employees are upholding this standard as well.
 However, this isn’t always the case.
 Even with the strictest precautions taking place, people still can get injured.
 Owners or employees may have acted negligently, causing you to have a slip and fall accident.
-A slip and fall accident is simply where someone slips and trips and is injured on someone else’s property.
-It’s unjust.
+A slip and fall accident is simply where someone slips and trips and is injured on someone else’s property due to some kind of negligence.
 You shouldn’t have to pay for their negligence.
 The property owners are liable for accidents that happen on their premises and injuries you may have sustained.
 You have to prove that they failed to use reasonable care on the premises causing you to have an injury.
 In order to bring a claim and prove the other party was liable, you must prove different elements.
 It’s also important to note arguments the property owner may make against you.

 In order to hold the other party accountable for your injuries, you must prove several different things.
 You must prove that the property owner or employee should have recognized the bad situation and alleviated it but chose not to, which is negligent in nature.
 An example of this would be an uneven walkway that has existed for months.
 You must be able to answer the question of “Would a reasonable person see this situation and have enough time to remedy it before an accident occurs?”
 An example of this would be providing a warning sign.
 You may also prove that the property owner or employee caused the dangerous situation themselves and a reasonable person could see an accident occurring due to their negligence (even if they felt it wasn’t necessarily negligent).
 An example of this would be leaving a vacuum plugged in and someone tripping on the cord.

 These are the types of evidence that will help you establish the property owner’s liability in your accident and hold him/her accountable for your injuries, damages, and losses: